axen88/index-file-system/README.md

-demo program with libevent usage
+4. demo program with libevent usage

-  1. run index_server
+  a. run index_server

-  2. run "telnet 9999" command to connect to the index server
+  b. run "telnet 9999" command to connect to the index server

-  3. input the demo program command
+  c. input the demo program command